DeepLearningForPrecisionHealthLab/scMEDAL_for_scRNAseq/README.md

 - **Latent Space:** Reduced feature space of size $n \times p$.

-## MEDL Framework Overview
+## scMEDAL Framework Overview

-The MEDL framework consists of two parallel subnetworks that jointly model fixed and random effects within gene expression data.
+The scMEDAL framework consists of two parallel subnetworks that jointly model fixed and random effects within gene expression data.

-### Fixed Effects Subnetwork (MEDL-AE-FE)
+### Fixed Effects Subnetwork (scMEDAL-FE)
 This subnetwork captures batch-invariant features by suppressing batch effects.
 It employs an autoencoder with weight tying, dense hidden layers, and an adversarial classifier that learns to predict batch labels.
 The loss function balances reconstruction error and adversarial loss to mitigate batch-specific variations.

 The fixed effects loss function combines reconstruction accuracy with suppression of batch effects to capture fixed effects: